Griswold cast iron skillet. Simple identification guide using logos.

 Here is an Iron Mountain skillet.
 Note the 4 digit pattern number and the unusually shaped handle.

 Sears contracted with Griswold Manufacturing Company to make cast iron cookware for their department stores.
-The Cast Iron Collector also has some great information on cast iron store brands.
+The Cast Iron Collector also has information on cast iron store brands.
 Griswold store bands that included.

 Store brands manufactured in the Griswold foundry.